 Improve your customer’s performance with social facilitation

-Social Facilitation or Audience Effect is a psychological concept which is based on the assumption that people who collaborate with other team members have a tendency to perform better.
+Social Facilitation, or the Audience Effect, is a psychological concept which is based on the assumption that people who collaborate with other team members have a tendency to perform better.

-In 1897, Tripplet tested cyclist’s performance when riding a bike alone and when riding a bike against another cyclist.
-The cyclist who rode the bike against the clock had a tendency to be slower than cyclists who rode against each other.
+In 1897, a psychologist called Norman Triplett tested the performance of cyclists when riding a bike alone and when riding a bike against another cyclist.
+Cyclists who rode the bike against the clock had a tendency to be slower than cyclists who rode against each other.

-Social Media networks are generally based on the audience effect as their core psycholigcal concept.
-Networking forces people to chat, work and accomplish tasks together why simultaneously improving their progress and performance.
+Social media networks generally use social facilitation as their core psychological concept.
+Networking forces people to chat, work and accomplish tasks together while simultaneously improving their progress and performance.

 Slack, another team collaboration and chatting platform, also uses social facilitation in their user onboarding processes with their famous Slack bot!

-Although Slack bot isn’t a real person, it helps people to set up their accounts and channels faster.
-In a funny and interactive way – Slack uses social facilitation to easily and effectively onboard its users.
+Although Slackbot isn’t actually a real person, it helps people to set up their accounts and channels faster.
+It’s like having a person show yo around the product in a funny and interactive way.
+Slack uses social facilitation to easily and effectively onboard its users.

-The ambiguity effect found its purpose in app onboarding
+The ambiguity effect found its purpose in product onboarding

-The Ambiguity effect was present even back in the old days when people were still primitive creatures.
-If we needed to choose between black and red berries (even if the probability that both of them are poisoned is high), we would pick the option we knew the most about.
+The Ambiguity effect was present even back in the prehistoric era.
+If our ancestors needed to choose between black and red berries (even if the probability that both of them are poisoned is high), we would pick the option we knew the most about.